Vitamin D and Why You Need More During Winter

 Fatty fish such as mackerel, tuna, salmon, and trout are rich sources of vitamin D. A palm-size of any of these fish will provide you with 75 percent to 100 percent of the recommended daily amount of vitamin D. These types of fish are also excellent sources of omega 3 fatty acids which help fight inflammation and promote cardiovascular disease.

-Canned light tuna or sardines are a convenient way to add fatty fish to your diet.
+Canned light tuna or sardines are a convenient way to add fatty fish to your diet.2.
+Mushrooms

-Mushrooms are not really plants but a kind of fungi that is the only non-animal source of vitamin D. They could be a good choice for vegans as one cup of mushrooms exposed to UV light is a sufficient source of your daily vitamin D requirement.
+Mushrooms are not really plants but a kind of fungi that is the only non-animal source of vitamin D. They could be a good choice for vegans as one cup of mushrooms exposed to UV light is a sufficient source of your daily vitamin D requirement.3.
+Cod liver oi

-One tablespoon of cod liver oil is fully loaded with 1300 IU of vitamin D. It is also packed with omega 3 and vitamin A which are essential nutrients in supporting your immune system.
+One tablespoon of cod liver oil is fully loaded with 1300 IU of vitamin D. It is also packed with omega 3 and vitamin A which are essential nutrients in supporting your immune system.4.
+Vitamin D fortified food

-There are a number of plant-based and animal-based food products that are fortified with vitamin D. The most common vitamin D fortified foods include orange juice, milk, yogurt, soy milk, almond milk, orange juice, and cereals.
+There are a number of plant-based and animal-based food products that are fortified with vitamin D. The most common vitamin D fortified foods include orange juice, milk, yogurt, soy milk, almond milk, orange juice, and cereals.5.
+Vitamin D supplement

 Exposing your face, legs, or back for thirty minutes at least two times a week is enough to supply your body with the amount of vitamin D it needs.
 However, skin experts do not recommend obtaining vitamin D from unprotected exposure to the UV rays of the sun as it will increase your risk of skin cancer.
 Since there are only limited food sources of vitamin D, adding vitamin D supplements to your diet is an effective way to ensure that you have a sufficient supply in your body.

 Calcium which is absorbed by the body through the help of vitamin D supports oral health by decreasing the risk of tooth decay and gum disease.
 According to a review published in The Journal of the Tennessee Dental Association, vitamin D is important for health because of its link to bone metabolism.
-It is also an anti-inflammatory agent and stimulates the synthesis of antimicrobial peptides.
+It is also an anti-inflammatory agent and stimulates the synthesis of antimicrobial peptides.2.
+Helps prevent diabetes

-It is not yet conclusive that vitamin D may help prevent type 1 diabetes but a study published in the journal Diabetes Care found that a combination of >1,200 mg calcium and >800 IU vitamin D can decrease the risk of type 2 diabetes.
+It is not yet conclusive that vitamin D may help prevent type 1 diabetes but a study published in the journal Diabetes Care found that a combination of >1,200 mg calcium and >800 IU vitamin D can decrease the risk of type 2 diabetes.3.
+Helps prevent hypertension

-A review published in the journal Current Protein and Peptide Science said that blood pressure may increase even during short term deficiency of vitamin D. More research is being conducted on vitamin D supplementation as a treatment of hypertension.
+A review published in the journal Current Protein and Peptide Science said that blood pressure may increase even during short term deficiency of vitamin D. More research is being conducted on vitamin D supplementation as a treatment of hypertension.4.
+Helps in weight loss

-The British Journal of Nutrition published a study that obese women who took a daily dose of calcium and vitamin D have suppressed appetite and that it helps shed extra pounds.
+The British Journal of Nutrition published a study that obese women who took a daily dose of calcium and vitamin D have suppressed appetite and that it helps shed extra pounds.5.
+Helps alleviate symptoms of depression

 An article in the Journal of Neuropsychology reported that researchers discovered a significant relationship between depression and vitamin D deficiency.
-Although more studies are needed to support this claim, it could be a more affordable treatment for depression.
+Although more studies are needed to support this claim, it could be a more affordable treatment for depression.6.
+Helps prevent multiple sclerosis

 Studies show that vitamin D lowers your chance of developing multiple sclerosis, a disease where your immune system attacks the central nervous system.
-It can also relieve its symptoms and slows down its growth.
+It can also relieve its symptoms and slows down its growth.7.
+Helps reduce the risk of certain cancers

 The most data available in relation to vitamin D are colorectal, breast, prostate, and pancreatic cancer cases.
 Researchers noted that the mortality rate is lower in individuals who live in areas where sun exposure is relatively high.
 It was also found that vitamin D might decrease the growth of cancer cells.